Giveaway-Boat/giveaway-boat-docs/docs/Basics/setup/prefix.md

 ---
 description: >-
-  Change the bot's language
+  Change the bot's prefix
 ---
-# Language
+# Prefix

 Giveaway Boat allows changing of prefixes.
 You can use this for faster use or to resolve other bots' prefix conflicts.